 1. Hero Images

 The first thing you want to think about is the visual appearance of your website.
 For a while, one of the must-have elements on a page was a slider with images that showed products and services.
-These carousel-type displays are universal, even today; but they’re not going to serve you well anymore.
+These carousel-type displays are ubiquitous, even today; but they’re not going to serve you well anymore.
 Not when people are on their phones.

 Ideally, you want to minimise as much as possible.
 Avoid images and phrases that bleed into one another.
 That means embracing hero images—or static backgrounds—that give just enough detail without hampering the call-to-action buttons and other information.